alonsodomin/kamon-cloudwatch/README.md

   cloudwatch {

     # namespace is the AWS Metrics custom namespace
-    namespace = kamon-cloudwatch
+    namespace = <application name>

-    # AWS region, on ec2 region is fetched by getCurrentRegion command
+    # (Optional) AWS region, on ec2 region is fetched by getCurrentRegion command
     region = eu-west-1

-    # batch size of data when send to Cloudwatch
+    # batch size of data when send to Cloudwatch.
+Default: 20
     batch-size = 20

-    # how many threads will be assigned to the pool that does the shipment of metrics
+    # how many threads will be assigned to the pool that does the shipment of metrics.
+Default: 5
     async-threads = 5

-    # whether to add Kamon environment tags to each of the metrics
+    # whether to add Kamon environment tags to each of the metrics.
+Default: false
     include-environment-tags = false
   }
 }